 Creative financing to help communities grow

-The orphanage, built in 1915 and vacant since 1981, will re-open as the Grand Marquette Apartments in the fall of 2017, providing housing and these supportive services for low- to moderate-income families and individuals.
+The orphanage, built in 1915 and vacant since 1981, re-opened as the Grand Marquette Apartments in the fall of 2017, providing housing and supportive services for low- to moderate-income families and individuals.

 Chip Windisch says, as a community bank, it’s the exact work Old National should be doing, and it is why he is proud to be a part of the Community Equity team.

 "This isn't cookie-cutter stuff; you need an aligned team.
 The support we receive from the entire bank is why this works.
 With everyone working together, we can finance complicated projects with tremendous impacts."

 This, and similar investment projects, hit at the core of who we are as a community bank.
 Historical buildings are being saved from demolition, and in doing so, communities are being revitalized.

 Top image by Barry Polzin of Barry J. Polzin Architects.